Participants at Karura Forest During the Rooted and Rising Convening in Nairobi.

 Objectives

-The Rooted & Rising convening aims to:
+The Rooted & Rising convening aimed to:

 - Strengthen young women leaders’ capacity for feminist leadership in peace, climate, and environmental justice